-Studio monitors are speakers or a speaker system most used into recording studios, mixing, mastering, radio, TV, and more.
+Studio monitors are speakers or a speaker system most used in recording studios, mixing, mastering, radio, TV, and more.
 The sound engineer shapes the sound depending on what he hears in his audio monitors, making sure that the audio material can be heard properly on any audio system or as many audio systems.

 Studio monitors can be active or passive.

-This will have a large influence on what you hear in the monitors, because you will not only hear what comes out of the monitors but also direct reflections of the walls of the room.
+This will have a large influence on what you hear on the monitors because you will not only hear what comes out of the audio monitors but also direct reflections of the walls of the room.
 Therefore you have some information about the acoustic treatment.

-A good way is to place each studio monitor on a special support that will be symmetric with walls on the long sides of the room.
+Some studio monitors are placed close to the sound engineer, others at a long distance, or average, “nearfield” and “close field”.
+A good way is to place each studio monitor on special support that will be symmetric with walls on the long sides of the room.

 Vertical or horizontal positioning of monitors is based on the manufacturer’s specifications.
 A bad positioning can lead to a degradation of the stereo image, and then the final mix will not be the at a good quality.